Entrepreneurship is storytelling that solves problems

 No stranger to seeking expert help, she turned to Quillpower for long-term brand development and website copywriting.

-Here's how she rebranded her business, her website, and her social media marketing to become Richmond Institute of Sexual Empowerment (RISE Coaching).
+Here's how she rebranded her business, her website, and her social media marketing to become Richmond Institute of Sexual Empowerment (RISE to Intimacy).

 Pamela Hock began her career as a forensic psychologist and expert witness on sex offender psychology.
 After a few years she started her private practice in trauma counseling.